keenanromain/AWS-SAA-C02-Study-Guide/README.md

   - creating a custom route table for the connection
   - updating your security group rules to allow traffic from the connection
   - creating the managed VPN connection itself.
-- To bring up VPN connection, you mustalso  define a customer gateway resource in AWS, which provides AWS information about your customer gateway device.
+- To bring up VPN connection, you must also  define a customer gateway resource in AWS, which provides AWS information about your customer gateway device.
 And you have to set up an Internet-routable IP address of the customer gateway's external interface.
 - A customer gateway is a physical device or software application on the on-premise side of the VPN connection.
 - Although the term "VPN connection" is a general concept, a VPN connection for AWS always refers to the connection between your VPC and your own network.
 AWS supports Internet Protocol security (IPsec) VPN connections.
 - The following diagram illustrates a single VPN connection.